How to import custom information via CSV

 If you select the highlighted asset you can also see that the value from the CSV file has been added to the custom attribute field.

-If you want to see to which asset you mapped a datapoint you can simply left-click the magnification glass button next to the row and the corresponding asset will be highlighted.
+If you want to see to which asset you mapped a datapoint, you can simply left-click the magnification glass button next to the row, and the corresponding asset will be highlighted.

-If you wish to remove a connection between a datapoint and an asset you can left-click the X button next to a row.
+If you wish to remove a connection between a datapoint and an asset, you can left-click the X button next to a row.

 However, already mapped datapoints will remain and show up as assigned the next time you import the same CSV file.